paul-hammant/tbd/content/strangulation/index.md

 after the strangler vines that creep up existing trees, in order to steal sunlight at canopy level of a jungle.

 The trick is to have a mechanism to route invocations of logic between the old and new solutions for the same.
-Say you're and Airline, and you'd written your first online purchasing experience in Perl.
+Say you are an Airline, and you'd written your first online purchasing experience in Perl.
 You're now wanting to do 'Elixir' and its web framework 'Phoenix'.

 Strangulation is where you'd use the Apache server that your doubtless had